-The underlying purpose of this Certification Scheme is to help Members to address climate change and become more socially responsible.
+The underlying purpose of this Certification Scheme is to enable organisations to address climate change and achieve a successful net zero transition and become more socially responsible.
 All parties involved with this Certification Scheme are encouraged to help Members in this endeavour.